Peer Certification

 In behavioral health, Peers are individuals who have lived experience with mental health conditions or substance use disorders, or family members of those individuals.

-This important step in the delivery of behavioral health care values the experience that peers can provide and expands counties’ capacity to provide care.
+In California, certified Peer support specialists are eligible for Medi-Cal reimbursement through county behavioral health plans –an important step in the delivery of behavioral health care that values the experience that Peers can provide and expands counties’ capacity to provide care.

 CalMHSA’s Role as Certifying Entity